maitreyeegohad/14-Inheritance/README.md

 ### Types of Inheritance

 1. **Single Inheritance**: A derived class inherits from a single base class.
+This simplifies the class hierarchy and promotes reusability by allowing the derived class to access and override members of the single base class.
 2. **Multiple Inheritance**: A derived class inherits from more than one base class.
+This allows a derived class to combine functionalities from multiple base classes, but it can lead to complexities like the diamond problem, where ambiguity arises from shared base classes.
 3. **Multilevel Inheritance**: A class is derived from another derived class.
+This creates a chain of inheritance, allowing derived classes to extend the behavior of their ancestors, which is useful for creating a clear hierarchy.
 4. **Hierarchical Inheritance**: Multiple classes are derived from a single base class.
+This allows multiple classes to share common features from a single base class, promoting code reusability and organization within related classes.
 5. **Hybrid Inheritance**: A combination of two or more types of inheritance.
+This allows for a more flexible design by combining different inheritance types, but it requires careful management of ambiguities and complexities that may arise.